Vladislav-Kalinichenko/AHRS-gamepad-tracker/README.md

 Save calibration values into Arduino memory.

 Put the code into the corresponding sections of the original code and recompile.
-After code uploading new controller should appera in game devices.
+After code uploading new controller should appear in game devices.
 At this point Head tracker is usable to game.
 You may concider to rename your board as well.

 Angle limits for head movements could be changed in map function.